hiveot/hiveot.github.io/index.md

 ### Unsecured Things

-Things that expect the gateway to discover and connect to it are NOT supported by STG, as it is counter to the *Things Are Not Servers* paradigm.
+Things that expect the gateway to discover and connect to it can be supported through a plugin for legacy devices, similar to 3rd party protocols such as zwave and onewire controllers.

 ## Thing Provisioning With Secured Thing Gateways